 - The GRE general exam scores are strongly recommended, but not required, (please see the FAQ for additional details).

-- UPDATE for Admission in Fall 2023: Because of the impact of COVID-19 on ETS test administration, the GRE subject test will not be required in order to apply to the PhD program in Mathematics.
+- UPDATE for Admission in Fall 2024: Because of the continuing impact of COVID-19 on ETS test administration, the GRE subject test will not be required in order to apply to the PhD program in Mathematics.
 Optionally, prospective candidates are welcome to submit their subject GRE scores in case they have taken the Mathematics test.
 We do require submission of a TOEFL score to demonstrate English proficiency, as described by the UMass Graduate School.

 Note that the letters of recommendation are read very seriously; we encourage sending more than two letters if they will provide a better picture of a student's achievements.
 See the FAQ for details on GRE scores.